 Navigate to Settings > Virtual Terminal , or click here

-Team Administrators and Support Specialists can process donations in Virtual Terminal.
+Organization Administrators, Campaign Administrators, Support Specialists, and Virtual Terminal Specialists can process donations in Virtual Terminal.

 Processing Donations with Virtual Terminal